kammitama5/kammitama5.github.io/_posts/2017-6-19-Monday-June-19th.md

 ## I am going to a robotics workshop.

-- simple Robot, but hopefully I get to post some pics!
+- simple Robot...
-- I found a cable for my Linux laptop, so we'll see how that goes.
+- I found a cable for my Linux laptop, so was able to use my laptop without it draining out the battery.

 <img src="/images/ottorobot.png" width="500">